top of page

 What Causes Chronic Suspicion?

 Perhaps you grew up in an environment where trust was broken, where you experienced deception, or where you had to stay guarded to protect yourself emotionally.
 Over time, this conditioned the mind to see trust as a risk rather than a foundation — and taking things at face value might now immediately trigger old fears of being deceived or manipulated.
-Instead of feeling that vulnerability, you may default to suspicion as a way to maintain a sense of safety and control
+Instead of feeling and sitting with that vulnerability, you may automatically default to suspicion as a way to maintain a sense of safety and control

 Chronic suspicion typically develops when: